learnsia/h2HMessenger/README.md

 ***************************************
 ***************************************

-THIS IS AN ALPHA RELEASE AND NOT MEANT
+THIS IS A BETA RELEASE.

-FOR PRODUCTION USE.

 ***************************************
 ***************************************